 The fees for a corresponding procedure are based on the fee law of the Free State of Bavaria and depend on the individual effort required to carry out the procedure.
 As a rule, the fees range between EUR 25.00 and EUR 1,000.00.
-According to Art.
-14 of the Bavarian Cost Law, the implementation of the assessment procedure can be made dependent on the payment of an appropriate advance on costs.
+Pursuant to Art.
+14 of the Bavarian Cost Law, the performance of the declaratory proceedings can be made dependent on the payment of an appropriate advance on costs.

 Further costs, e.g. for translations and certifications, must be borne by you.

 Unemployed and job-seeking applicants should check with their relevant employment agencies or job centers before submitting an application to see whether the costs can be covered by the employment service.